 - Watts - Instantaneous power usage.

-- Other - Volts, Amps, Power Factor, and total Operating Time.
+- & More - Volts, Amps, Frequency, Power Factor, & KgCO2.

-- A dishwasher's lower temperature setting used 0.4 kWh less per load saving the household $36 per year.
+- A dishwasher's lower temperature setting used 0.4 kWh less per load saving the household $40 per year.

 Power Consumption Meter - Specifications